junxit/us-congress-bills-113/metadata.md

 - 2013-05-16 — Introduced in Senate
 - 2013-05-16 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S3572)
 - 2013-05-16 — Sponsor introductory remarks on measure.
 (CR S3571-3572)
+- 2014-02-06 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 113-188.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 113-188.
+- 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 419.